afmyhouse/4216-transcendence/tmp/transcendence.md

 • Everything must be launched with a single command line to run an autonomous container provided by Docker .
 Example : docker-compose up --build

+[!WARNING]

-**WARNING :** If your container solution is Docker:
+If your container solution is Docker:
-When your computers in clusters run under Linux, you will use Docker in rootless mode for security reasons.
+When your computer is in clusters run under Linux, you will use Docker in rootless mode for security reasons.
 This comes with 2 sideways:
 • Your Docker runtime files must be located in /goinfre or /sgoinfre.
 • You can’t use so called “bind-mount volumes” between the host